Long COVID syndrome

-Within the COVID-19 programme of ZonMw, 20 projects have now been set up, which relate to long COVID.
-These studies have various research objectives: from a better subtyping of patient categories and investigating one specific organ, to the effectiveness of interventions.
-Most studies are still underway, but several have already been completed.
-For more information about the project or for the project results, please take a look at the different (sub)programmes and funding rounds.
+These studies have multiple research objectives: from a better subtyping of patient categories and researching the underlying mechanisms of long COVID in one specific organ, for example, to the effectiveness of interventions.
+Most research studies are ongoing; some have already been completed.
+For more information about the project or the project results, take a look at the different programmes/sub-programmes and funding rounds below.